Writing a filter¶

 Values can be:

-• Strings (in single or double quotes), e.g. "my value" or 'my value'.
+Strings (in single or double quotes), e.g.

-• Other attributes, e.g. title.
+None.Other attributes, e.g.

-• Lists of values, e.g. ["value1", "value2"].
+title.Lists of values, e.g.

-Comparison operators
+Comparison operators¶

 The following boolean operators are available:

-String operators
+String operators¶

-Null operators
+Null operators¶

 The following null operators are available:

-List operators
+List operators¶

 The following list operators are available:

-• "value" not in attribute: Value is not in a list type attribute.
+attribute in ["value1", "value2"]: Attribute is in the list."value" in attribute: Value is in a list type attribute."value" not in attribute: Value is not in a list type attribute.

-Logical operators
+Logical operators¶

 The following logical operators are available:

-• not: Negate the following expression.
+not: Negate the following expression.and: Logical AND.or: Logical OR.

 You can use parentheses to group expressions, for example:

-(attribute1 == "value1" and attribute2 == "value2") and attribute3 == "value3"
+(attribute1 == "value1" or attribute2 == "value2") and attribute3 == "value3"